How we approached collaborative editing

 # Support for third-party plugins

-Developing features for collaborative editing with CKEditor 5 Framework is easy thanks to the following advantages:
+Developing features for real-time collaborative editing with CKEditor 5 Framework is easy thanks to the following advantages:

 # 1. Data abstraction (model-view-controller architecture).

 Every change performed on the editor data, internally, always results in creating one or multiple operations.
 Operations are atomic data objects describing the change.
 These are then used to synchronize data between collaborating clients.
-As a result, one might say that it is impossible to write a CKEditor 5 feature without it being supported in real-time collaborative editing.
+Thanks to that, every CKEditor 5 feature is supported in real-time collaborative editing “out of the box”.

-# 3. Simple API built on a powerful foundation.
+# 3. A simple API built on a powerful foundation.

 All the mechanisms responsible for the magic are hidden from the developer.
 Instead, we provide an API resembling what you are already used to.
 Changing the data tree is easy thanks to intuitive methods that perform actions which are then translated into operations behind the scenes.